THARKAR/Hello/Note.md

 You can use this one :
 git commit -am "somemessage"

-git pull - to pull any remotechanges to your repository
+git pull - to pull any remotechanges to your repository.